zeroai-official/poly-core/README.md

 ## Notes

 - This package does not perform any session persistence (localStorage/cookie/database).
 Business logic should handle storing `apiCredentials` and `safeAddress`.
-- `createOrder(..., { isMarketOrder: true })` implementation uses an "aggressive limit order" strategy, not a true on-chain market order.
+- `createLimitOrder(..., { isMarketOrder: true })` implementation uses an "aggressive limit order" strategy, not a true on-chain market order.
 - Currently defaults to Polygon mainnet (chainId=137) as the target chain.